SouhailM07/react-array/readme.md

 import { ReactArr } from "react-array";

 // Define a separate functional component
-  // if are using normal array
-const HelloComponent = ({ e }) => (
+  // if you are using normal array const HelloComponent = ({ e }) => (
   <div>
     <p>{e}</p>